openwebwork/wwassignment/README.md

 making adjustments so that these modules now work well with the latest version of Moodle 2.8.5.
 The original "wwmoodle" repository has been split into "wwassignment" and "wwlink" so that they are easier to install.

-wwassignment and wwlink provide a reliable method of presenting introductory and advanced mathematics assignments through the Moodle LMS.

 Quick install wwlink:
 1. cd moodle/blocks